My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy and legal issues.

-- "1.2 billion suffer from obesity (excess of fats and salt, often accompanied by deficiency of vitamins and minerals);"
+- 650 million people suffer from obesity (excess of fats and salt, often accompanied by deficiency of vitamins and minerals);

-To add salt to the wounds of the starving people, the people of developed countries actually waste a considerable amount of food.
+To add salt to the wounds of starving people, developed countries waste a considerable amount of food.

 - In the USA 40-50% of all food ready for harvest never gets sold.

-- Of the food that does eventually reach households, 14% is wasted, resulting in an est. $43 billion wastage.
+- Of the food that does eventually reach households, 14% is wasted, resulting in an estimated $43 billion of food waste.

-- If food reaching supermarkets, restaurants and cafeterias but getting wasted is added to the household figure, that wastage goes up to 27%.
+- If food reaching supermarkets, restaurants, and cafeterias but getting wasted is added to the household figure, that waste goes up to 27%.

-- In some parts of Africa a quarter or more of the crops go bad before they can be eaten.
-High losses in developing nations can be due to a lack of technology, infrastructure, insect infestations, microbial growth, damage and high temperatures and humidity.
+- In some parts of Africa, a quarter or more of the crops go bad before they can be eaten.
+High losses in developing nations can be due to a lack of technology, infrastructure, insect infestations, microbial growth, damage, high temperatures, and humidity.